BlueBrain/Brayns/python/doc/source/examples_exporter.rst

         brayns.Color3.blue,
     ]

-    # Optional opacity curve for complex alpha channel as follows:
+    # Optional opacity curve for complex alpha channels:
     # Colors from 0% to 50% of the value range will be transparent.
-    # Other colors will be interpolated from alpha = 0 to alpha = 1.
+    # Colors from 50% to 100% of the value range will be interpolated from alpha
+    # = 0 to alpha = 1.
     curve = brayns.OpacityCurve([
         brayns.ControlPoint(0.0, 0.0),
         brayns.ControlPoint(0.5, 0.0),